Customer Loyalty

 Back to contents

-Components of Emotional Loyalty
+What Are the Key Components of Emotional Loyalty?

 Affinity is the natural attraction customers feel toward your brand.
 It grows when your brand values align with customer values and when your communications resonate on a personal level.